 If you're already on your way to becoming an Endpoint Agent pro-user this guide will still help you find what you need to know but feel free to delve straight into the How does the Endpoint Agent work article to learn about advanced topics such as system and user services, registration, config and package updates and check-in process.

 Where further explanation is required you will find in-text links and lists of relevant articles with a brief summary of their content.
-If you don't see what you are looking for, try to search our entire Knowledgebase using the search bar above or reach out to our Customer Engineering Team.
+If you don't see what you are looking for, try to search our entire documentation set using the search bar above or reach out to our Customer Engineering Team.

 Endpoint Agents allow customers to leverage regular end-user desktops and laptops as test devices for measuring internal and external application performance.
 As an Endpoint Agents can be deployed on and off-premise to readily available machines in any location or network, performance measurements can be run from almost every possible user environment.
 Endpoint Agents can run conventional Scheduled Tests and you can capture users’ web experiences of applications using Browser Sessions.
 Whilst Browser Sessions are running the Endpoint Agents record Network Access layer performance data.
 The Network Access layer records the performance of the Endpoints physical wired or wireless connections, gateways, VPNs, proxies and DNS servers.